 Earning a doctorate in education online can be an important step for educators seeking leadership skills, pedagogical knowledge, and opportunities for career advancement.
-The doctor of education is a terminal degree that demonstrates advanced knowledge of educational leadership and teaching methodologies.
+The doctor of education demonstrates advanced knowledge of educational leadership and teaching methodologies.
 An Ed.D. qualifies graduates for positions in education administration, curriculum development, classroom instruction, and education research.

 Those who pursue an online doctorate in education include experienced teachers eyeing administrative positions, established school leaders seeking further advancement, and others aspiring to careers as instructional coordinators or researchers.

 It is a terrific time to consider an Ed.D.
-According to the Bureau of Labor Statistics, school principals earn a median annual salary of $92,510, while postsecondary education administrators earn $90,760 each year.
-Furthermore, the BLS projects 11% employment growth for instructional coordinators between 2016 and 2026, as postsecondary teacher employment grows 15%.
-Both growth rates are significantly higher than the 7% national average for all occupations.
+According to the Bureau of Labor Statistics, school principals earn a median annual salary of $95,310, while postsecondary education administrators earn $94,340 each year.
+Furthermore, the BLS projects 6% employment growth for instructional coordinators between 2018 and 2028, as postsecondary teacher employment grows 11%.

 Covered in this article: